Cleaning Mistakes That Lower Home Value

 When carpeted floors aren’t vacuumed often enough, dirt gets embedded in the carpet and padding.
 Eventually, the grime bonds with the fibers and even professional carpet cleaning won’t get it out.
 To keep your carpets in top shape, vacuum wall to wall in each room weekly, and go over the high-traffic areas near entrances one or two more times during the week.

 Be sure you are vacuuming the right way, too.
 Shampoo or steam clean carpets at least once a year, too, after a thorough vacuuming that includes cleaning beneath and behind furniture.
 Here’s how to steam-clean carpets yourself, or you can hire a professional to do it.

 Dirt and dust are abrasive and can leave fine scratches on the surface of your hard flooring.
 Over time, this leads to a dull, worn-out look.
 Dry-mopping with a Swiffer or microfiber cloth is okay for dust, but if you have a busy household, they aren’t up to the task.
-In fact, dry Swiffers can harm your floor’s finish since they essentially drag grit over the surface until you change to a clean cloth.
+Dry Swiffers can harm your floor’s finish since they essentially drag grit over the surface until you change to a clean cloth.

 Vacuum or sweep hard floors wall-to-wall every week, and repeat every other day in high-traffic areas.
 (For kitchens, you might want to increase this to every day.)
 Then mop them weekly to get up any dried-on dirt or other residues.
 This homemade floor cleaner cleans all types of hard floors and doesn’t require rinsing to leave a streak-free shine.

 Grimy windows can become permanently etched if not cleaned regularly.
 That’s because the window glass expands and contracts as temperatures change.
 Over time, that movement can trap grit, so surface residue becomes permanent.